 The development of each player is one of our goals as coaches.
 However, development comes in many shapes and sizes.
-Development could include helping the players understand WHERE the need to be WHEN the ball is in a certain area (both attacking and defending).
-WHAT they need to do once they have arrived.
-WHY it is important to dribble (in all positions) and WHEN is dribbling the best choice instead of passing.
-As in the U9 & U10 age groups, you may still need to stress how they can use soft touches to keep the ball close or big touches to push the ball further in front of them.
-Development can also mean improving a child's ability to focus on specific tasks for a longer period of time.
+Development could include helping the players understand the boundaries of the game field, the direction they play when in possession of the ball.
+How to keep the ball in play while dribbling.
+How can they use soft touches to keep the ball close or big touches to push the ball further in front of them.
+Development can also mean improving a child's ability to focus on specific tasks for a period of time.

 Layering an activity is a method of introducing an activity and slowly adding new rules or conditions as the game goes on.
-This is a means of keeping the child engaged, acknowledging their ability to process information so the child can process small bits of information instead of trying to remember a list of guidelines.
+This is a means of keeping the child engaged, acknowledging their short attention spans and allowing for the child to process small bits of information instead of trying to remember a list of guidelines.
 Making games inclusive rather exclusive.
 Can we give our children a different task to stay mentally engaged in the training session so that he/she doesn't become disruptive?
-For example, consider a 4v3 game.
-This is 4 players attacking against 3 defenders.
-(Generally speaking, the team I am working with would be listed first.
-If I am focused on the team of 3, then the activity would be listed as a 3v4).
+For example, consider the game FREEZE TAG (with a ball).
 We can take a step-by-step process to help the players process the game and rules.
-Be mindful, in a 15-20minute activity, you will get better results if you provide information in steps.
-Try to create a process for which you can use to deliver a message to the children.
+Be mindful, in a 15-minute activity, children are more likely to stay engaged and focused when playing 10-12 (1-minute rounds) instead of 1 15-minute game.